jladdjr/stack/docs/k3s.md

 This creates a server with:

-- A `kubeconfig` file with permissions 644
+- A `kubeconfig` file with permissions 644 stored at `/etc/rancher/k3s/k3s.yaml`
 - [Flannel](https://docs.k3s.io/installation/network-options#flannel-options) backend set to none
 - The token set to `secret`
 - Debug logging enabled